Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Try Parendipity

-If you want your calendar to stay up to date automatically, you can start here:
+If you want your family calendar to stay up to date automatically,

 Your family deserves more than survival.